BilelOZIL/hello/README.md

 Gilda Schirinzi (gilda.schirinzi@uniparthenope.it)

 # Prerequisits
-The code is written in `Matlab R2018b` environment with Linux Debian as operative system.
+The code is written in `Matlab R2018b` environment with `Linux Debian` as operative system.

-The GPU used in this case requires a CUDA v9.1 and cudnn v7.1.3.
+The GPU used in this case requires a `CUDA v9.1` and `cudnn v7.1.3`.

 # License
 Copyright (c) 2019 University of Naples "Parthenope" ('Lab-TLC').